Filesystem MCP server

 mcp-server-filesystem /path/to/dir1 /path/to/dir2

-This method enables runtime directory updates without server restart:
+This method enables runtime directory updates without server restart.
+MCP clients can dynamically update the allowed directories through the Roots protocol.

-1. The server starts with directories from command-line arguments (if provided)
+1. Server starts with directories from command-line arguments (if provided)

-2. When a client connects, the server checks if it supports roots protocol
+2. When a client connects, the server checks if it supports the roots protocol

 {